Surgery on discrete groups: Non filling group cobordisms of Moebius--Kantor type

 Model geometries, as defined in \ts \ref{S - model geometry}, can be classified, and give rise to the simplest group cobordisms.
-In the present section we classify the nonfilling such cobordisms, for groups of rank \sq.
+In the present section we classify the nonfilling such cobordisms, for groups of Moebius--Kantor type.
 In turn, these cobordisms can be used to construct new groups of intermediate rank.

 The main result is that:

 \begin{theorem} There exist precisely two non filling group cobordisms of rank \sq\ with one vertex whose boundary collars are connected of type $ST$.
 Furthermore, the two cobordisms are self-dual, and their collars are pairwise isomorphic, self-dual, and of type $S$. \end{theorem}